whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-03-Rosario-Dawson-Quarterly-Co-Subscription-Box-Spring-2015-Review.md

 <p><b>The Cost:</b> $50/quarterly + $8 Shipping & Handling fee (additional taxes apply to CA)</p>
 <p><b>What's in the box:</b> Every 3 months, Rosario will send you beautiful, creative works that are meant to inspire.</p>

+<p>"Spring Box #18903 is all about spring clearing - your winter induced cabin fever has broken and as you mine your wares to make way for the new you budding forth don’t forget to clear your senses with the same care and rigor as when you clear your closet...!”</p>

 <p>I purchased the "Spring Clearing box from Rosario Dawson" during their wharehouse sale which means I got it for 50% off, steal!</p>
 <p>Ever since it came out I was contemplating yet secretly wanting to get the box, and I'm glad I was tardy because now I saved some cash. #winning</p>
 <br>